slangenbach/notebot/README.md

-# notebot
+# NoteBot

-Let's have a chat about your notes
+Let's have a chat about your notes!

+## About

+NoteBot is a simple chatbot with whom you can converse about your notes.

+## Installation

+tbd

+## Usage

+tbd